SigurdMW/sigdux/README.md

 # Sigdux
-A understandable and simple state management framework.
+A understandable and simple state management framework inspired by Flux and Redux.

 ## Usage
 To set up your state container, you'll need a reducer and to create a new store and pass the reducer and default store values (optional).